Volokh v. James: Big Brother in the Big Apple: New York Law Turns Bloggers into Speech Police

 New York has enacted a new law with the goal of regulating disfavored—but constitutionally protected—online speech.
 The law, titled “Social media networks; hateful conduct prohibited,” ostensibly targets “hateful conduct,” but in reality requires online platforms to “respond [to],” “address” and “handle” protected speech that someone, somewhere finds “humiliating” or “vilifying” toward a group based on race, color, religion, or other protected categories.

-But FIRE is fighting back.
 On Dec.
-1, we sued New York’s Attorney General in federal court on behalf of Eugene Volokh, a First Amendment scholar and co-founder of The Volokh Conspiracy blog, and online platforms Rumble and Locals, seeking to stop enforcement of New York’s unconstitutional law.
+1, 2022, FIRE sued New York’s Attorney General in federal court on behalf of Eugene Volokh, noted First Amendment scholar and co-founder of The Volokh Conspiracy blog, and online platforms Rumble and Locals, seeking to stop enforcement of New York’s unconstitutional law.